status-im/docs.status.im/content/tutorials.md

 You then need to install a really simple `http-server` from NPM (we recommend it for ease-of-use), and start it in the `my-dapp` directory we just created.

-Open a new terminal session, navigate back to your `my-dapp` directory, and go ahead and add your dapp to Status!
+Open a new terminal session, navigate back to your `my-dapp` directory, and go ahead and add your DApp to Status!
 Make sure to pass in the `--ip` flag using the address returned to you by Console, when you [enabled debugging](#enabling-debugging).

 `<MACHINE-IP>` needs to be the internal IPv4 address returned when you run `ifconfig | grep inet`.